 There is a wide range of high level professional visits and talks that provide insight into the particular challenges and approaches of medicine and healthcare within Japanese society.

-Janice Liverseidge is a Director of the Royal Society of Medicine which provides over 400 cross specialty educational meetings each year and is the home of one of the largest medical libraries in the world.
+Until recently Janice Liverseidge was a Director at The Royal Society of Medicine and is now a full time guide and in her spare time a trustee of both the Royal Medical Benevolent Fund and the London Handel Festival.
 Earlier in her career she worked for the British Medical Association.
-She is also a registered Blue Badge Tourist Guide and regularly leads groups in London on medical history walks, tours of the Wellcome Collection and other healthcare locations plus provides music and art tours for the Foundling Museum and the London Handel Festival.
-Janice has travelled extensively including an eight month journey around India, South East Asia and Australia.
-More recent travels have taken her to South America, Burma, Indonesia and Sri Lanka.
+She is also a registered Blue Badge tourist guide and regularly leads groups in London on medical history walks, tours of the Wellcome Collection and other healthcare locations plus provides music and art tours for the Foundling Museum and the London Handel Festival.
+Janice has travelled extensively, including an eight month journey around India, South East Asia and Australia, and has led highly successful RSM tours to Vietnam and Cambodia, Sri Lanka, Cuba and China.

 Tour cost is $5,771 pp sharing (excluding international flights and transfers)